LuvTrippin/todo-app/README.md

-# Simple TODO App
+# Simple TODO App for practice

-## Just for practice

-### app uses the mock api from: "https://jsonplaceholder.typicode.com"
+## app uses the mock api from: "https://jsonplaceholder.typicode.com".
+You can try it: "https://luvtrippin.github.io/todo-app/"